 If you're experiencing persistent symptoms including vomiting, diarrhea, difficulty swallowing or a swollen abdomen contact your doctor.
-A blood test or imaging exams ranging from endoscopic procedures, X-rays to ultrasound to CT scans and MRIs could rule out any concerns.
+A blood test or an imaging exam that might include endoscopic procedures, X-rays, ultrasound, CT scans or MRIs could rule out any concerns.
 Many gastrointestinal cancers don't have routine screening tests, so talk with your doctor about your personal needs and risk factors.

 How can you prevent or avoid gastrointestinal cancer?
 Doctors recommend taking these steps:

 - Maintain a proper diet and be sure to exercise regularly